Sonar-Demos/python-flask-demo/README.md

 * Define a `SONAR_TOKEN` secret in your GitHub repository with a token created in SonarCloud (see [here](#enable-ci-based-analysis)).
 * Replace the placeholders in the `sonar-project.properties` file with your project information.
 * Merge the `enable-ci-analysis` in your main branch, then rebase the feature branch.

+If you're using the `enable-ci-analysis` branch, you can skip the rest of this section.

 ### Generate coverage information
 To generate coverage information, the `.github/workflow/python-app.yml` file should be updated.
 We'll also need to make sure file paths are set to be relative to avoid any issue when importing the report.